Web3 101: Part I- The Centralized Web

 This was largely a response to the threat of nuclear attacks.
 Because this was all being created during the Cold War, the US Department of Defense needed to ensure the network could remain intact if one or more of the nodes went offline.
 A decentralized communication network was the safest solution, as there was no single point of failure.

 However, this system had its drawbacks.
 In order to communicate, each node had to know the exact address of the node they were trying to connect with.
 While this meant that no middlemen were needed, it unfortunately meant that everyone had to keep an address book of every other node on the network.
 These addresses also had to be updated every time a new node came online.
-This wasn’t that a big deal in the early days, but as more and more nodes joined the network, it quickly got out of hand.
+This wasn’t that big of a deal in the early days, but as more and more nodes joined the network, it quickly got out of hand.

 Let the Centralization Begin